Fadzai-Roselyn/Transforming-and-Analyzing-Data-with-SQL/README.md

 ## Future Goals
 (what would you do if you had more time?)
 I would have taken more time to understand the data instead of understanding it mostly based of column information.
+This would have allowed me to query the data based on dates/time as this might present insight on buying patterns for particular regions and particular products and the impact of this on revenue.
 I would have also taken more time to understand the cleaning processes, it is still something I will continue learning to improve upon as it is a very important step.